maddenp/nml/README.md

 ###Examples

-Assume that the file _nl_ contains the Fortran namelists:
+Assume that the contents of the file _nl_ are as follows:

 ```
 &b